 Subscribers to a Twitch streamer are rewarded with special emoticons (emotes) to use in the chatroom, exclusive chatroom access, ad-free viewing and competitions, depending on the streamer in question, but the actual streams themselves are completely open and free to view, with nothing locked off behind a paywall.
 There are three subscription tiers, ranging from $4.99 to $24.99, and the streamer gets 50% of this.

 Now ‘Cheering’ is where it gets interesting.
 Twitch users can buy ‘Bits’, which is like a currency used to tip streamers, or as Twitch call it, ‘virtual good’ (are you still with me?).
 100 of these Bits currently costs $1.40, and these are added to a user’s account for them to use when they’re viewing streams.
 When users are watching a stream they enjoy, they can cheer with these Bits, which works as a tip.
 Twitch takes anything from 20-40%, depending on the amount tipped.

 Ah, but these tiny bits of revenue can’t add up to much, I hear you say.
-Well, just this month, the top three streamers on Twitch have made almost $7 million between them purely from these ‘cheers’.
-Of course, many streamers won’t even make close to that, but the willingness of fans to pay small amounts in appreciation for that work has proved a valuable revenue stream (heh) for streamers, as well as a good way to connect with fans who may not want to pay the full subscription but who want to show appreciation for a good move, a joke or a skillful game.
+Well, top streamer Ninja made over $300,000 in 2018 from just Bit donations.
+Of course, many streamers won’t even make close to that, but the willingness of fans to pay small amounts in appreciation for that work has proved a valuable revenue stream for streamers, as well as a good way to connect with fans who may not want to pay the full subscription but who want to show appreciation for a good move, a joke or a skilful game.